1 9 7 5 (UK)

 There is actually a reference to the real Gleneagles in the Fawlty Towers episode ‘Gourmet Night’ when Basil tells Miss Gatsby and Miss Tibbs to “go to Gleneagles for your din-dins”.

-With riotous interplay between Cleese and a cast headed by Basil’s wife Sybil (with a laugh like “someone machine-gunning a seal”), chambermaid Polly, inept stereotypical Spanish waiter Manuel, and a number of resident guests, the series was a huge success.
+With riotous interplay between Cleese and a cast headed by Basil’s wife Sybil (with a laugh like “someone machine-gunning a seal”), sensible but exasperated chambermaid Polly, inept stereotypical Spanish waiter Manuel, and a number of resident guests, the series was a huge success.

 A keen worker, Manuel is eager to please but possesses a very poor command of the English language.